ietf-wg-cellar/matroska-specification/iana.md

 : See (#security-considerations).

 Interoperability considerations:
-: The format is designed to be broadly interoperable.
+: Due to the extensibility of Matroska, it is possible to encounter files with unknown but valid EBML Elements.
+Readers should be ready to handle this case.
+The fixed byte order, octet boundaries and UTF-8 usage allow for broad interoparability.

 Published specification:
 : THISRFC

 Applications that use this media type:
-: FFmpeg, vlc, ...
+: FFmpeg, VLC, ...

 Fragment identifier considerations:
 : N/A